infobloxopen/bloxone-go-client/ipam/docs/IpamHostAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiIpamHostReadRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadRequest struct via the builder pattern

 Name | Type | Description  | Notes